 As the chair of the council’s Housing Overview & Scrutiny committee she called on the council to abandon several of the projects which had caused distress to residents.

 The following evening (Wednesday, 12 February) the council’s cabinet also debated the list - but without any formal record of Tuesday’s meeting as the administration was unable to turn the minutes around.

-Cllr Worrall was not at the cabinet meeting because she was attending the Orchards Firm meeting in her ward - where several of the development sites were on the agenda for discussion.
+Cllr Worrall was not at the cabinet meeting because she was attending the Orchards Forum meeting in her ward - where several of the development sites were on the agenda for discussion.

 However, she became the butt of criticism from several cabinet members for not attending, criticism led by housing portfolio holder Barry Johnson (see story via red button below).